kubernetes/website/content/en/docs/reference/tools/_index.md

 ## Kui

-[`Kui`](https://github.com/kubernetes-sigs/kui) is a tool for enhancing CLIs with Graphics.
+[`Kui`](https://github.com/kubernetes-sigs/kui) is a GUI tool that takes your normal `kubectl` command line requests and responds with graphics.

 Kui takes the normal `kubectl` command line requests and responds with graphics.
-Instead of ASCII tables `Sortable tables` are presented as the output.
+Instead of ASCII tables, Kui provides a GUI rendering with tables that you can sort.

-Use Kui to:
+Kui lets you:

-* Click the long auto-generated resource names instead of copying and pasting it
+* Directly click on long, auto-generated resource names instead of copying and pasting
-* Process `kubectl` commands 2-3 faster than `kubectl` itself
+* Type in `kubectl` commands and see them execute, even sometimes faster than `kubectl` itself
-* See waterfall diagrams of your jobs by executing `k get jobs`
+* Query a {{< glossary_tooltip text="Job" term_id="job">}} and see its execution rendered
+  as a waterfall diagram
-* Browse through resources in a tabbed UI with help of a click
+* Click through resources in your cluster using a tabbed UI